leo-arch/clifm/README.md

 ![dirs](images/dirs.png)

-* **Custom actions**: Use custom action names, as if they were any other command, to run custom shell scripts and extend thus CliFM functionality to fit your needs.
+* **NEW: PLUGINS via custom actions**: Use custom action names, as if they were any other command, to run custom shell scripts and extend thus CliFM functionality to fit your needs.
 This is basically an easy way of building custom commands for CliFM.

 Because file manager, but also half-shell, CLiFM also provides the following features: